Restorative Justice is a powerful challenge to prejudice and discrimination

 This is a way to take an important step towards making things more fair and equal – for everyone’s sake.

-ARC guide on the Criminal Justice system for people supporting those with learning disabilities that are in trouble with the law.
-The guide can be downloaded as PDF by clicking the cover image on the right or by clicking the link below:
+RJ Working has contributed to the ARC guide on the Criminal Justice system for people supporting those with learning disabilities that are in trouble with the law.
+The guide can be downloaded as PDF by clicking the link below: